Polgy/DataCleaningAssignment/CodeBook.md

 Code Book
 ==========

-This code book describes metadata and data manipulations performed on the original data set to make the data set suitable for further processing in R programming environment.
+This code book describes meta data and data manipulations performed on the original data set to make the data set suitable for further processing in R programming environment.

 Additional data set manipulations were performed that create additional data sets